uwuprotocol/oracle-keeper/README.md

 - `TX_FEE_RATE`: The fee rate in uSTX paid to broadcast transactions.

+## Discussion
+Please join us on [Discord](http://chat.quorumdao.org) for discussions or report any issues you encounter on this Github repository or on our [Canny](https://uwu.canny.io).

+## Code of Conduct
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our community standards and expectations.

 ## License

 This repository is licenesed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more information.